New Rockford-Carrington Twins: History

-The 1923 New Rockford-Carrington Twins began the season as charter members of the four–team 1923 Class D level North Dakota League.
+The 1923 New Rockford-Carrington Twins began the season as charter members of the four–team Class D level North Dakota League.
 The New Rockford-Carrington franchise moved to Valley City, North Dakota on July 17, 1923 to become the Valley City Hi-Liners.

-The New Rockford-Carrington/Valley City team was managed by Earl Pickering and placed 3rd in the final North Dakota State League standings with a combined regular season record of 30–38.
-The New Rockford-Carrington/Valley City team finished 17.5 games behind the 1st place Minot Magicians, 2.5 games behind the 2nd place Jamestown Jimkotas and 4.0 games ahead of the 4th place Bismarck Capitals.
+The New Rockford-Carrington/Valley City team was managed by Earl Pickering and placed third in the final North Dakota State League standings with a combined regular season record of 30–38.
+The New Rockford-Carrington/Valley City team finished 17.5 games behind the first place Minot Magicians, 2.5 games behind the second place Jamestown Jimkotas and 4.0 games ahead of the 4th place Bismarck Capitals.

 The North Dakota League permanently folded after the 1923 season.
-The New Rockford, North Dakota and Carrington, North Dakota area has not hosted another minor league team.
+The New Rockford, North Dakota and Carrington, North Dakota cities have not hosted another minor league team.

 The ballpark

 The name of the New Rockford-Carrington home minor league ballpark is not directly referenced.
 References indicate the team played in New Rockford, North Dakota at the ballpark located at 8th Street South & 7th Avenue South, which today is the site of the Eddy County Fairgrounds.

 The Valley City Hi-Liners were noted to have played home minor league games at Pioneer Park.